Data-Science-Community-SRM/bDSC-interact/README.md

 # bDSC-interact
-This is the repository where we maintain the community's website.
+This is the repository of the version 1 of Community's website.